-A combo of old- and new-school eats, Hawaii’s local food is a mashup of its cultures: Native Hawaiian dishes like kalua pork (a whole pig or pork butt wrapped in banana leaves and slow-roasted in an imu — a pit dug in the ground and covered with lava rocks) and poi (a traditional purple pudding pounded from the taro plant) mix seamlessly with dishes from Portuguese, Korean, Japanese and Chinese immigrants.
+A combo of old- and new-school eats, Hawaii’s local food is a mashup of its cultures: Native Hawaiian dishes like kalua pork (a whole pig or pork butt wrapped in banana leaves and slow-roasted in an imu — a pit dug in the ground and covered with lava rocks) and poi (a traditional purple pudding or paste pounded from the taro plant) mix seamlessly with dishes from Portuguese, Korean, Japanese and Chinese immigrants.

 Though mocked on the mainland, Spam is so popular in Hawaii it even has its own annual street festival every April — Waikiki’s Spam Jam.
 The pink lunch meat is preferred in the form of the local staple, Spam musubi, a slice of Spam in nori-wrapped rice.
 Its roots date back to World War II, when canned meat came with the U.S. troops to the islands.
 Some historians believe musubi found its calling in Japanese internment camps as a reliable and relatively shelf-stable, pocket-sized snack.
 Just follow after-school kids into the nearest 7-11 to find the best ones.